aspose-pdf-cloud/aspose-pdf-for-aws-sdk/php-cLient/docs/Api/ApiApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **pdfWebapiXfaconvertPost**
-> \Swagger\Client\Model\FileResponse pdfWebapiXfaconvertPost($files, $input_type)
+> \Swagger\Client\Model\FileResponse pdfWebapiXfaconvertPost($files, $document_password, $input_type)

-Convert XFA format to a another format.
+Convert XFA Format to Another Format.

-Converts the provided documents from XFA format to a different format.
+Converts XFA documents to the specified format, ensuring seamless compatibility and usability.
+This service supports a wide range of target formats, allowing users to choose the most suitable format for their specific needs.
+The conversion process maintains the integrity of the original document while adapting it to the desired format, making it ideal for editing, sharing, or archiving..

 ### Example
 ```php